nikunjsp/nikunjsp/README.md

 ### 🌟 About Me

-A highly motivated and results-oriented Full Stack Developer with 2+ years of experience building scalable, robust, and user-centric applications.
+A highly motivated and results-oriented Full Stack Developer with experience in building scalable, robust, and user-centric applications.
 Proven expertise in backend engineering, API design, cloud infrastructure (AWS), and DevOps practices.
 Passionate about leveraging technology to create impactful solutions and thrive in collaborative, agile environments.
 I enjoy tackling complex challenges and continuously expanding my skillset in areas like AI/ML and distributed systems.
 Eager to contribute to innovative projects and deliver high-quality software that exceeds expectations.

 ---